LeonardoTrapani/resume/resume.typ

 - Transform startup and app ideas into working products, delivering full development lifecycle from planning and branding to UI/UX design, secure development, SEO, documentation, and hosting
 - Build production-ready applications for startup growth, adapting technology stack to project requirements and client needs
 - Built Nutrivetpet from zero to production: complete pet nutrition platform serving 3,000+ monthly paying users, earning equity stake for technical leadership and strategic vision
-- Developed mobile application for Sintesy medical systems featuring real-time socket connections to oxygen sensors for patient monitoring
+- Developed mobile application for Sintesy featuring real-time socket connections to oxygen sensors for oxygen monitoring

 == Education